-Do not re-use the grade center columns and settings as well as learning activities such as discussion board, blogs, tests, assignments in the old course.
+You can re-use the course content such as documents, web links, but not the grade center columns and settings as well as learning activities such as discussion board, blogs, tests, assignments in the old course.
 This option enables you to clean up the grade center easily and provides opportunities to re-think learning activities.

 Course copying content

 - Go to the past course where you have the course materials and in the Course Management section.

 - Open the Packages and Utilities tab then click on "Course Copy".

 - On the Copy Course page, under Select Copy Options, click the "Browse..." button.